 - The right to move personal data from one service provider to another (data portability).

 Organisations must be clear and transparent about how personal data is going to be processed, by whom and why.

 - Privacy notices must be provided in a concise, transparent and easily accessible form, using clear and plain language.

-The transfer of personal data outside the EU is only allowed:
+The transfer of personal data outside the EEA is only allowed:

 - Where the EU has designated a country as providing an adequate level of data protection;

 - Through model contracts or binding corporate rules; or

 - By complying with an approved certification mechanism, e.g. EU-US Privacy Shield.

 Personal data needs to be secured against unauthorised processing and against accidental loss, destruction or damage.

 - Data breaches must be reported to the data protection authority within 72 hours of discovery.